-How To Properly Light Your Chimney
+Tips To Properly Light Your Chimney with Landscape Lighting Design

-Why you should include your chimney in your architectural lighting design
+Why you should include your chimney in your architectural lighting design?

-Chimneys create a focal point.
-They are the tallest section of your house, and therefore one of the most visible aspects from the street.
+Fireplaces create a focal point indoors and outdoors.
+If they are wood burning fireplaces then they are the tallest section of your house, and therefore one of the most visible aspects from the street.
 It also singles out your home as architecturally unique.
-As more and more homeowners go for electric fireplaces, fewer homes have chimneys.

 What are some problems that could occur?